ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 generic_x86:/data/local/tmp # ./frida-server &
 ```

-once we have the server running on the device we need to connect to it
+Once we have the server running on the device we need to connect to it.

 ```
 phyu@Balamb:~$ frida -U -f com.digitalinterruption.safepass.safepass --no-pause